Why were you drawn to 9Wood?

 Does 9Wood stock finished products?

-We do not keep inventory of finished products.
+We do not keep an inventory of finished products.
 Strategic buffers in our production process allow us to stage work in front of key resources.
 It also allows us to gain visibility of the processes that are not delivering on time, which allows us to focus on the improvements.
 Our scheduling system is decoupled in the middle of our value-added process from unloading the truck up to a certain point of value-added are scheduled separately from the rest of the plant.

 Who makes it work?